Weedle02/Automated_Scan/README.md

  - Format: vulnerability_report_TIMESTAMP.pdf

 ## Disclamer
  - Use only on authorized systems.
-The maintainers are not responsible for misuse of this tool.
+The owner is not responsible for misuse of this tool.

 WIP